vestrel00/contacts-android/docs/sim/query-sim-contacts.md

 ## Limitations

-Projections, selections, and order is not supported by the `IccProvider`.
+Projections, selections, and order are not supported by the `IccProvider`.
 Therefore, we are unable to provide `include`, `where`, `orderBy`, `limit`, and `offset` functions in our `SimContactsQuery` API.